axibase/atsd/api/data/series/downsample.md

 "gap": {"count": 2, "unit": "MINUTE"}
 ```

-The `gap` parameter prevents a time series from becoming too sparse.
+The `gap` parameter prevents a time series from becoming too sparse as a result of downsampling.

 ## Processing

-The samples in the input series are evaluated sequentially in the ascending time order.
+The samples in the input series are evaluated sequentially in ascending time order.

-The following samples are _always included_ in the result, even if classified as duplicate by the downsampling algorithm.
+The following samples are **always included** in the result, even if classified as duplicate by the downsampling algorithm.

 * The first and the last samples.
-* Annotated samples: sample with a non-empty [text field](./query.md#value-object).
+* Annotated samples: Sample with a non-empty [text field](./query.md#value-object).
 * Samples with `NaN` value.
 * Samples whose previous or next sample value is `NaN`.

-The remaining series are checked by the algorithm and are excluded from the results if classified as duplicates and provided the `gap` condition is satisfied.
+The remaining samples are checked by the algorithm which excludes them from the results if classified as duplicates and the provided `gap` condition is satisfied.

 > If the query retrieves [versioned](./versions.md) series, the algorithm evaluates the latest version.
 If the latest version is classified as a duplicate, then all versions with the same timestamp are classified as such.

 ## Algorithm

-The `DETAIL` and `INTERPOLATE` algorithms use differ formulas to classify samples as duplicates.
+The `DETAIL` and `INTERPOLATE` algorithms use different formulas to classify samples as duplicates.

-The following definitions are used in this section:
+This documentation references the following keywords and definitions:

-* `sample`: The current sample being evaluated.
+* `sample`: Current evaluated sample.
-* `last_sample`: The last returned (included in the result) series sample.
+* `last_sample`: Last returned series sample included in the result.
-* `next_sample`: The sample following the current `sample`.
+* `next_sample`: Sample following current `sample`.

 The timestamps of these samples are `time`, `last_time`, `next_time`, and their values are `value`, `last_value`, `next_value`.